My Neighbor's Closet

 Saturday 9am to 1pm

-In the summer of 2020, Angel Network of the Cooperstown, Inc. decided to offer My Neighbor's Closet on a bi-weekly schedule instead of two times per year.
-A space was rented on the second floor of the future Freight Wheel Cafe & Community Workspace building at 3097 Co Hwy 11, in the hamlet of Hartwick next to the Hartwick Post Office.
-As of April 30, 2021, store hours are Wednesday 5pm to 7pm and Saturday 9am - 1pm.
+My Neighbors Closet is located in a rented space on the second floor of the future Freight Wheel Cafe & Community Workspace building at 3097 Co Hwy 11, in the hamlet of Hartwick, next to the Hartwick Post Office.
 We follow Cooperstown Central School for closing due to COVID and School Vacations and Weather Closings.